-- 1. This appliance has a large door with an exceptional view of the fire. - Door opens 26 inches (660mm) which goes beyond the standard size hearth pad covering the floor in front of the appliance. - May want to use a hearth rug in front of the hearth pad to protect the flooring from ash spillage and continuous cleaning of carpet, etc. - 2.
+- This appliance has a large door with an exceptional view of the fire. - Opens to about 90 degrees and has a built-in stop. - Door opens 26 inches (660mm) which goes beyond the standard size hearth pad covering the floor in front of the appliance. - May want to use a hearth rug in front of the hearth pad to protect the flooring from ash spillage and continuous cleaning of carpet, etc. - 2.
 Open door slowly so that ash or smoke does not exit appliance through opening. - Check the level of the ash build-up.
 Remove ash if it reaches the top of the brick covers.
 Ash should not be spilling over the brick covers onto the ash lip. - Any ash or coals on the ash lip can be pressed into the door gasket and shorten the life of the gasket. - If the ash is left to accumulate on the ash lip it can interfere with the door closing and/or falling out onto the hearth pad or beyond.